Welcome to Shaykhi Academy!

 Quran Tajweed Hafs Rules

-What is Hafs Recitation?
+What is the Hafs Recitation?

 Hafs Recitation refers to the transmission of the Quranic reading method perfected by Hafs from his teacher, Asim.
 This method involves precise adherence to the reading techniques taught by Asim, and Hafs excelled in mastering and preserving it.